-26th edition of the Concours International des Vins Biologiques et en conversion (Amphore)
+28th edition of the Concours International des Produits Biologiques et en conversion (Amphore)

-Between 150 and 200 expert jurors--professionals in the wine world and enlightened amateurs--participate in this Competition, which is well-known for its rigour and its marking method.
+From 150 to 200 expert jurors--professionals in the sector and enlightened amateurs--participate in this Competition, which is known for its rigour and its marking method.

-This independent competition, a showcase for organic wines, is recognised by professional organisations in both the wine and organic farming sectors.
-It is a communications tool that defends, promotes and highlights all organic wines.
+A showcase for organic farming, this independent competition is recognised by professional organisations in organic farming sectors.
+It is a communications tool that defends, promotes and highlights all organic products.
 Participating in the competition helps give the organic approach a positive image in the minds of consumers.

 Highest standards of tasting rules